jstmee/Programming/MyLearning/LinkedList/LinkedList.md

-Advantages of Linked Lists over arrays:
+==Advantages of Linked Lists over arrays:
 1.Dynamic Array.
 2.Ease of Insertion/Deletion.

-Drawbacks of Linked Lists:
+==Drawbacks of Linked Lists:
 1.It takes a lot of time in traversing and changing the pointers.
 2.Reverse traversing is not possible in singly linked lists.
 3.It will be confusing when we work with pointers.